 - Your student signs a FERPA release form granting you permission (we have posted one on the Student Conduct web page);

 - You provide evidence that you claimed the student as a financial dependent on your most recent Federal Income Tax form;

 - Through a lawfully-issued subpoena or court order.

 Please remember that an institution is not required to disclose information, and may exercise discretion when doing so.

 What if a student is still a minor?

 When a student reaches the age of 18, or begins attending a post-secondary institution regardless of age, FERPA rights transfer to the student.

 How do I get official forms completed on my behalf from Office of Dean of Students?

-Students who are transferring, applying to professional schools, sitting for bar exams, or needing information communicated to others about their performance may need official forms completed on their behalf.
+Students who are transferring, applying to professional schools, sitting for bar exams, requiring a background check, or needing information communicated to others about their performance may need official forms completed on their behalf.
 The Office of the Dean of Students may only complete the disciplinary record section of Dean Certification forms or Admission Application forms for students.
 Click here to download the application.